cscart/docs/en/user_guide/manage_products/import_export/fields_format.rst

 .. important::

     EXAMPLE: *25 Dec 2011 14:05:00*

 .. note::

-     If this field is not filled in, the date of the product creation will be the date when this product has been imported.
+     If this field is not filled in, the date and time when the product was imported will be used instead.

 ============
 Downloadable